 Jennifer Piper: What specific courses involve using NX for design?
 Can you expand on that a bit?

 Sam Anand: We start with the basic graphics course at the sophomore level and then move up the chain.
-We use it in the mechanical design courses, we use the instructor materials for designing parts and doing, basically, Simcenter 3D analysis using NX Nastran.
-And then we move up and build, once again, NX models for our heat transfer courses where we may use Star-CCM+ for analysis.
+We use it in the mechanical design courses, we use it in the Strength of Materials course for designing parts and doing, basically, Simcenter 3D analysis using NX Nastran.
+And then we move up and build, once again, NX models for our heat transfer, fluids courses where we may use Star-CCM+ for analysis.
 We use NX models in our manufacturing process course for building parts and analyzing those parts for machining or additive manufacturing.
 So, NX is used in every course where you need a product for analysis.
 We use it over and over again here and build on it.
 And of course, NX is used later on in senior design when students work on an actual industry design problem, all of them use NX for modeling the product and doing all the analysis using the Siemens suite of software.

 Jennifer Piper: And what types of projects are the students working on in these courses?